-All official regulatory documents are available on the PSP's website at https://msc-acs.uniwa.gr/.
+All official regulatory documents are available on the MSc Program's website at http://msc-ngnda.ice.uniwa.gr/.

-Article 4 of the Internal Regulation for the PSP, published in the Official Government Gazette, sets out the admissions procedures and details the supporting documents required.
+Article 4 of the Internal Regulation for the MSc Program, published in the Official Government Gazette, sets out the admissions procedures and details the supporting documents required.
 In particular, it specifies who is eligible to apply (including final-year undergraduates of relevant fields), details the evaluation criteria (academic performance, certified language proficiency, professional experience, and interview), and clarifies the maximum number of students admitted per year.
 It also describes how the program publishes its calls for applications, the required documents (such as degrees, transcripts, and recommendation letters), and the procedures for announcing successful candidates and handling ties or late applications.
-The selection criteria are also summarized on a dedicated page (https://msc-acs.uniwa.gr/proypotheseis-symmetochis/) of the program's website, presented in a more accessible and user-friendly format for prospective applicants.
+The selection criteria are also summarized on a dedicated page of the program's website, presented in a more accessible and user-friendly format for prospective applicants.

-Article 11 of the Internal Regulation for the PSP, published in the Official Government Gazette, outlines the key academic obligations of postgraduate students, including mandatory attendance of courses and biannual enrollment renewal at the beginning of each semester within specified deadlines.
-These obligations are further detailed in the study guide, providing an extensive overview for students.
+Article 11 of the Internal Regulation for the MSc Program, published in the Official Government Gazette, outlines the key academic obligations of postgraduate students, including mandatory attendance of courses and biannual enrollment renewal at the beginning of each semester within specified deadlines.
+These obligations are further detailed in Section 3.5 of the study guide, providing an extensive overview for students.

-Article 12 of the Student Guide details the scholarships available in the PSP in Advanced Computer Systems Technologies Program, including merit-based and need-based scholarships, along with excellence awards for full-time students.
-Section 4.3 of the student guide addresses internship opportunities.
+Section 3.7 of the Student Guide details the scholarships available in the MSc in New Generation Communication Networks and Distributed Applications Environments Program, including merit-based and need-based scholarships, along with excellence awards for full-time students.
+However, no information is provided regarding internship opportunities.

-Article 5 of the Internal Regulation for the PSP, published in the Official Government Gazette, addresses the duration of studies.
-Article 6 of the Student Guide also contains the necessary information.
+Article 6 of the Internal Regulation for the MSc Program, published in the Official Government Gazette, addresses the duration of studies.
+Section 3.10 of the Student Guide also contains the necessary information.

-Article 14 of the Internal Regulation for the PSP, published in the Official Government Gazette, outlines the procedure of award of degrees.
-Section 4.3 of the Student Guide also contains the corresponding information.
+Article 14 of the Internal Regulation for the MSc Program, published in the Official Government Gazette, outlines the procedure of award of degrees.
+Section 3.11 of the Student Guide also contains the corresponding information.